MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A21-regression-theory.md

 \begin{center}\includegraphics[width=0.6\linewidth]{12-A21-regression-theory_files/figure-latex/unnamed-chunk-8-1} \end{center}

-3. Does the association between driving distance and percent accuracy change depending on which league the golfer is a part of?
+4. Does the association between driving distance and percent accuracy change depending on which league the golfer is a part of?
 Explain your answer.
 \vspace{1in}

-4. Explain the association between league and each of the other two variables.
-Use the following plots in addition to the scatterplot from Q11 to explain your answer.
+5. Explain the association between league and each of the other two variables.
+Use the following plots in addition to the scatterplot from Q4 to explain your answer.

 \begin{center}\includegraphics[width=0.7\linewidth]{12-A21-regression-theory_files/figure-latex/unnamed-chunk-9-1} \includegraphics[width=0.7\linewidth]{12-A21-regression-theory_files/figure-latex/unnamed-chunk-9-2} \end{center}

 \vspace{0.8in}

+\newpage

 ### Take-home messages